obs-nebula/hyperfoil-test/README.md

   dds--Was fooled by dfs-->void;
 ```

-## Benchmark with Hyperfoil and OTEL-js enabled
+## Benchmark with Hyperfoil and OTEL-js enabled exporting to OTELCOL

 ### Note: If you want to change the number of users or other settings, then change the `otel.hf.yml` file and run the tests.